Burt Gustafson

 Burton F. Gustafson (November 30, 1925 – October 22, 2022) was an American athlete and sports coach.
-After attending Northern Michigan University (NMU) where he was a three-sport star, he coached several high school football, basketball, and track and field teams before returning to NMU where he served from 1956 to 1961 as a coach in four sports.
+After attending Northern Michigan University (NMU) where he was a three-sport star, he coached several high school football, basketball, and track and field teams.
+He then returned to NMU where he served from 1956 to 1961 as a coach in four sports.
 He later was an assistant coach for the Wyoming Cowboys and coach and administrator for the Green Bay Packers.

 Early life and education

-Gustafson was born on November 30, 1925, in Marquette, Michigan, and grew up in Newberry.
-He attended Newberry High School, where he was a three-sport star, earning varsity letters in football, basketball and track and field.
+Gustafson was born on November 30, 1925, in Marquette, Michigan, and grew up in Newberry, Michigan.
+He attended Newberry High School, where he was a three-sport star, earning varsity letters in football, basketball, and track and field.
 After graduating from Newberry, he joined the United States Navy and served in World War II as a member of the Seabee department.
 He served three years, including two in the South Pacific.
 After being discharged in 1946, Gustafson enrolled at Northern Michigan University (NMU).

-Gustafson played football, basketball and track and field at NMU and finished his college career having earned a total of 12 letters, making him the first person in school history to accomplish that feat.
+Gustafson played football, basketball, and track and field at NMU and finished his college career having earned a total of 12 letters, making him the first person in school history to accomplish that feat.
 As a senior, he was named football most valuable player and was captain of the track team.
-He played the end position in football, was a guard and center in basketball, and was a high jumper, hurdler, relay team member and participant in the 440-yard dash in track and field.
+He played the end position in football, was a guard and center in basketball, and was a high jumper, hurdler, relay team member, and participant in the 440-yard dash in track and field.